exakat/php-dictionary/dictionary/data-container.ini.rst

 Data Container
 --------------

 A data container is a structure that stores data.
-It is a generic concept, that covers variables, properties and arrays.
+It is a generic concept, that covers variables, properties and array elements.

 .. code-block:: php